Octopus Deploy — Design Systems.

 od-ds-004

-Soon after joining Octopus Deploy, I identified significant limitations in the existing design component library.
-Many Figma files across the design teams were relying on outdated or broken components and deprecated variables, leading to inconsistencies and inefficiencies in the design process.
+Soon after joining Octopus Deploy, I identified significant limitations in the existing component library.
+Many Figma files across the design teams were relying on outdated or broken components and deprecated styles, leading to inconsistencies and inefficiencies in the design process.

 By linking the foundations and components within Figma, we created a scalable, modular system that supported rapid design iteration, improved team collaboration, and laid the groundwork for a more cohesive and maintainable design system.